powsybl/powsybl-open-loadflow/README.md

 PowSyBl Open Load Flow could support more features.
 The following list is not exhaustive and is an invitation to collaborate:

 We are thinking about increasing features of the loadflow engine:
-- A distributed slack that can be configured by country;
+- A distributed slack that can be configured by country ;
-- Operational limits management;
+- Operational limits management ;
 - Improve the voltage regulation: only generators and static var compensators are regulating at that stage.
-Shunts and ratio tap changers can regulate too (local and remote).
-We want to model these regulations in outer loops ;
+Switched shunts and ratio tap changers can regulate too (local and remote).
+We want to model these regulations in outer loops but any suggestion is welcome ;
 - Allow generators to regulate reactive power, locally or remotely ;
 - Support the extension ```VoltagePerReactivePowerControl``` of static var compensators as another alternative of voltage regulation (remotely and locally) ;
 - Phase control: support of current limiter mode.

 We are also thinking about services using the loadflow engine:
-- PowSyBl offers the possibility to run a slow security analysis through its [load flow based implementation](https://www.powsybl.org/pages/documentation/simulation/securityanalysis/security-analysis-impl.html#load-flow-based-implementation) ; Open Load Flow offers now its own implementation  of security analysis API called ```OpenSecurityAnalysis```: this version is minimal and could be improved, functionally and in terms of performances ; please look at the issues if you want to help us!
+- PowSyBl offers the possibility to run a slow security analysis through its [load flow based implementation](https://www.powsybl.org/pages/documentation/simulation/securityanalysis/security-analysis-impl.html#load-flow-based-implementation) ; Open Load Flow offers now its own implementation  of security analysis API called ```OpenSecurityAnalysis```: this version is minimal and could be improved, functionally and in terms of performances ; please look at the issues if you want to help us.

-- The possibility to perform sensitivity analysis: we are working on a prototype to compute what we call Power Transfer Distribution Factor (PTDF) ; do not hesitate to contact us for more details!
+- The possibility to perform sensitivity analysis: we are working on a prototype to compute what we call Power Transfer Distribution Factor (PTDF) ; do not hesitate to contact us for more details.